Oliver Goethe: 2024

 In 2024, Goethe remained in the category for a second full season, this time returning to Campos Racing.
-Following two points-scoring events in Bahrain and Melbourne, the German-licensed driver won the Imola sprint race, being reinstated as the victor after initially being penalised for a safety car infringement.
+Following two points-scoring events in Bahrain and Melbourne, he won the Imola sprint race, being reinstated as the victor after initially being penalised for a safety car infringement.
 He charged through from seventh to first during the feature race, having benefited from an engine issue for Fornaroli, though a later overtake by Sami Meguetounif resulted in second place for Goethe at the flag.
 He continued being a consistent points scorer throughout the following rounds, with a highlight being third place in the Barcelona sprint race.
 The streak of consecutive points finishes continued until the sprint race in Silverstone, where Goethe caused a collision with Max Esterson and retired from Saturday's contest.
 More points came his way in the next two events prior to the break before the season finale; he was seventh in the championship and the final title contender, going into Monza with a 35-point gap to Leonardo Fornaroli.

 Goethe would step up to Formula 2 ahead of the season finale, therefore forgoing his title charge.